Kantian ethics: Jürgen Habermas

-German philosopher Jürgen Habermas has proposed a theory of discourse ethics that he claims is a descendant of Kantian ethics.
-He proposes that action should be based on communication between those involved, in which their interests and intentions are discussed so they can be understood by all.
-Rejecting any form of coercion or manipulation, Habermas believes that agreement between the parties is crucial for a moral decision to be reached.
+German philosopher Jürgen Habermas proposed a theory of discourse ethics that he claimed was a descendant of Kantian ethics.
+He proposed that action should be based on communication between those involved, in which their interests and intentions are discussed so they can be understood by all.
+Rejecting any form of coercion or manipulation, Habermas believed that agreement between the parties is crucial for a moral decision to be reached.
 Like Kantian ethics, discourse ethics is a cognitive ethical theory, in that it supposes that truth and falsity can be attributed to ethical propositions.
 It also formulates a rule by which ethical actions can be determined and proposes that ethical actions should be universalizable, in a similar way to Kant's ethics.

-Habermas argues that his ethical theory is an improvement on Kant's, and rejects the dualistic framework of Kant's ethics.
-Kant distinguished between the phenomena world, which can be sensed and experienced by humans, and the noumena, or spiritual world, which is inaccessible to humans.
+Habermas argued that his ethical theory was an improvement on Kant's, and rejects the dualistic framework of Kant's ethics.
+Kant distinguished between the phenomena world, which can be sensed and experienced by humans, and the noumena, or the world of the things-in-themselves, which is inaccessible to humans.
 This dichotomy was necessary for Kant because it could explain the autonomy of a human agent: although a human is bound in the phenomenal world, their actions are free in the intelligible world.
 For Habermas, morality arises from discourse, which is made necessary by their rationality and needs, rather than their freedom.